 Information for International Applicants

-Rollins is a global community and we are glad you are considering being a part of it!
-Before you immerse yourself in the application process, there are a few application requirements that you should know about.
+Ranked 22nd in the nation and 1st in Georgia among 352 American universities by QS World University Rankings, Emory University and our Rollins School of Public Health, which is ranked #4 among schools and programs of public health in the United States, leads as a global community and we are glad you are considering being a part of it!
+Before you immerse yourself in the application process, there are a few additional application details and requirements that you should know about.

 Rollins requires international students whose native language is not English to take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 Your test scores may not be more than two years old.

 If you take the TOEFL, you will need to request that the testing service send your scores to SOPHAS using the reporting code 5688.

 Applicants who elect to take the IELTS should make this selection under the Standardized Tests section on the SOPHAS application, a new TRF Number field will appear for you to complete.
 To send official IELTS scores to SOPHAS, applicants must use a predetermined IELTS code.
 You can view received test scores under the Check Status tab in the application.

 The minimum scores required for TOEFL is 550 (paper); 213 (CBT); 79-80 (iBT) and IELTS score of 6-Overall.

 If you were born internationally but are a permanent resident of the United States or have completed a degree at a U.S. institution, you don't need to submit TOEFL or IELTS scores.